Financial Aid

 Student Aid Index (SAI)

-The FAFSA Simplification Act replaced the Expected Family Contribution (EFC) with the SAI for 2024-2025.
-The Student Aid Index (SAI) is an eligibility index number that the financial aid office uses to determine how much federal student aid you will receive.
-This number results from the information that you provide on your FAFSA® form.
-This number is not a dollar amount of aid eligibility or what your family is expected to provide.
-A negative SAI indicates the student has a higher financial need.
+The Student Aid Index (SAI) is an eligibility index number used by the financial aid office to determine how much federal student aid a student may receive.
+The SAI is calculated based on the information provided on the FAFSA® form.
+It is not a dollar amount of aid eligibility or the amount a family is expected to contribute.
+A negative SAI indicates a higher level of financial need.

 General Eligibility Requirements